vtu81/Enchecap/README.md

 ## TODO

+**Notice**: We have not implemented the user-server code into the library/sample now, since it's similar to the host-device part of our protocol.
+For now, we just implement the host-device part.
+In this repository, we show how to wrap up the `cudaMemcpy()` into `secureCudaMemcpy()`, doing implicit en/decryption for handy secure deployment.

 ### Phase I: Initialization
 - [x] 1.
 Create an enclave
-- [ ] 2.
-User broadcasts his/her public key to host & device
-- [ ] 3.
-Enclave generates its own keys, then broadcasts its public key to user & device
+- [x] 3.
+Enclave generates its own keys (generation is yet an empty shell now), then broadcasts its public key to user & device
-- [ ] 4.
-GPU generates its own keys, then broadcasts its public key to host & user
+- [x] 4.
+GPU generates its own keys (generation is yet an empty shell now), then broadcasts its public key to host & user

 ### Phase II: Calculation
 - [x] 6.
-En/Decrypt in enclave (Enclave's private key is only unsealed and visible in enclave only)
+En/Decrypt in enclave (decrypt with SGX's private key, encrypt with GPU's public key)
 - [x] 7.
-En/Decrypt on GPU (GPU's private key is always in device memory)
+En/Decrypt on GPU (decrypt with GPU's private key, encrypt with SGX's public key)

 ### Future Work
 - [ ] Test the performance
-- [ ] The user's keys are now simply welded in the code, need FIX
-- [ ] The GPU's keys are now simply welded in the code, need FIX
+- [ ] The GPU's and SGX's keys are both simply welded in the code currently, need FIX
 - [ ] The current RSA en/decrypt algorithm is yet extremely naive! (further works include regrouping, big number supports...)
+- [ ] Add the user's part into the sample, including
-- [ ] Remote attestation with Intel SGX
+    * Remote attestation with Intel SGX
+    * Broadcast his/her public key to the enclave and GPU, meanwhile record their public keys
+    * Send encrypted data to the server
+    * Receive encrypted results from the server
 - [ ] Intergration with real industrial work based on CUDA
-- [ ] Intergration with a trusted GPU (far from our reach now)
+- [ ] Intergration with a real trusted GPU (far from our reach now)